API Gateway Security Best Practices for 2024

 Benefits of API Gateway Security

 It provides numerous benefits to the security of API in different ways.
-In fact, one of the best ways it helps is by enhancing the security of microservices and by improving authentication and authorization capabilities.
+In fact, one of the best ways it helps is by enhancing the security of microservices and by improving API Gateway Authentication and API Gateway Encryption capabilities.

 Enhanced Microservices Security